CLCK0622/ASUS-Z490P-10700k-6600xt_Hackintosh-OpenCore-EFI/README.md

 My current version of AirportItlwm.kext is for macOS 12, and you should replace it with the correct one on your own.

+The processor type is set to i9 by default, and you can change it to your own processor by changing the processor type in OC.
+I won't provide the details because you can certainly search for it on the internet.

 ## What can it do?

 This EFI is almost perfect, with a drive for UHD 630 (without video output) and RX 6600 XT (be faked into W6600X).